mbarbin/vcs/README.md

 ## Current Status

-The project is currently in the draft stage.
-We're in the process of seeking preliminary feedback, and gradually writing and publishing the code.
+We're in the process of seeking feedback, and gradually writing and publishing the code and its dependencies into the opam repository.
+Please do not hesitate to open issues on GitHub with general feedback, requests, or simply start a discussion.